On this page

 Public records are not usually the first step when all you have is a name.
 They become valuable once you have at least a likely location or some confidence about the identity.

-The name is not the answer.
-It is only the handle you use to find better clues.
+The name is only the handle.
+It is not the answer.
 Once city, age, relatives, and other details start to line up, the search becomes much more reliable.

 Mistakes to avoid